 Million$House, 2009-ongoing

 During the 90’s there was a housing boom (and consequent bust).
 Homeowners searching for their now seemingly attainable perfect residence.
-As I watched larger and more ostentatious houses being built in my neighborhood I had to ask, “is the home an extension of the dweller, or were these constructions just idealized notions of a life not lived?”
+As I watched larger and more ostentatious houses being built in my neighborhood I had to ask, “Is the home an extension of the dweller, or were these constructions just idealized notions of a life not lived?”

 A home is not defined by its structure but by the lives that fill it.
-If a house costs a million dollars, who inhabits the space, and what kind of dwelling can be had for a million dollars in Michigan, California or Vermont?
-Culling from the New York Sunday Times article ‘What You Can Get for A Million Dollars In…’ the series Million$ House reduces these homes to pure graphic space emphasizing the empty void a home is reduced too when looked at as pure commodity separate from human experience.
+If a house costs a million dollars, who inhabits the space, and what kind of dwelling can be had for a million dollars in Michigan, California, or Vermont?
+Culling from the New York Sunday Times article ‘What You Can Get for A Million Dollars In…’ the series Million$ House reduces these homes to pure graphic space emphasizing the empty void a home is reduced to when looked at as pure commodity separate from human experience.
 The series continues with the Sunday Times articles ‘What You Can Get for A Half Million Dollars In…’ and most recently “What You Get...”
-Physical space and phenomenological value does not fluctuate, the market does.
+Physical space and phenomenological value do not fluctuate, the market does.